cryptoexpertssss/downr1n-gui/README.md

 # Usage

+1) open terminal and run this command pip install pyqt5
-download the ipsw and put it into ipsw/ directory
+2) download the ipsw and put it into ipsw directory

 # command
 sudo python3 downr1n-gui.py